AndreeeasN/pp5-project/README.md

     - Resizes well down to a minimum screen width of 320px
     - On small-medium screen sizes the disclaimer and social links stack vertically as intended
   - Social links
-    - Correctly change color on hover
+    - Correctly changes color on hover
-    - The GitHub link opens in a new tab as intended
-    - The LinkedIn link opens in a new tab as intended
+    - All external social links open in a separate tab as intended

 ### Discovered Bugs
 - The bootstrap offcanvas backdrop was covering every element, including the actual offcanvas.